nice-digital/global-nav/README.md

 Consider the following development principles:

-- One single header and footer component across _all_ NICE services
+- One single header and footer component and optional main wrapper component across _all_ NICE services
 - Progressively enhanced to support maximum number of devices and browsers
 - Fast performance
   - single HTTP request for CDN minified bundle